 Primary Carer for a childAre you a primary carer for a child or children under 18?

-If you have any queries, please contact Chambers’ Diversity Data Officer, Edward Brown, at firstname.lastname@example.org.
+If you have any queries, please contact Chambers’ Diversity Data Officer, Richard Hoyle, at email@example.com.